luopan007/VulkanTools/README.md

 | Linux/Android | [![Build Status](https://travis-ci.org/LunarG/VulkanTools.svg?branch=master)](https://travis-ci.org/LunarG/VulkanTools) |
 | Windows | [![Build status](https://ci.appveyor.com/api/projects/status/2ncmy766ufb2hnh2/branch/master?svg=true)](https://ci.appveyor.com/project/karl-lunarg/vulkantools/branch/master) |

-## Introduction
+## Introduction 介绍

-The following components are available in this repository:
+The following components are available in this repository:本仓的以下组件是可用的：
 - Api_dump, screenshot, device_simulation, and example layers (layersvt/)
 - Starter_layer and demo_layer (layer_factory/)

-## Contributing
+## Contributing 贡献

 If you intend to contribute, the preferred work flow is for you to develop your contribution in a fork of this repo in your GitHub account and then submit a pull request.
 Please see the [CONTRIBUTING](CONTRIBUTING.md) file in this repository for more details

-## How to Build and Run
+## How to Build and Run 如何编译和运行

 [BUILD.md](BUILD.md)
 includes directions for building all the components, running the tests and running the demo applications.